GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/version/index.md

 One to four dot-separated integers identifying the version of this extension.
 A couple of rules apply to the integers:

 - They must be between 0 and 65535, inclusive.
+For example, 99999 is invalid because it is too large.
 - Non-zero integers can't start with 0.
-For example, 99999 and 032 are both invalid.
+For example, 032 is invalid because it starts with a zero.
 - They must not be all zero.
-For example, 0.0 and 0.0.0.0 are invalid versions.
+For example, 0 and 0.0.0.0 are invalid while 0.1.0.0 is valid.

 Here are some examples of valid versions: